-Question: If my clonotype has multiple alpha and beta chains (for example 1 alpha chain and 2 beta chains), what do I do?
+Question: If my clonotype has multiple alpha and beta chains (e.g. 1 alpha chain and 2 beta chains), what do I do?
 Should I discard the clonotype?
-Or maybe just pick one of the chains?
+Or just pick one of the chains?

-Answer: Biologically, some fraction of T cells are known to express 2 alpha + 1 beta or 1 alpha + 2 beta chains (Ref1, Ref2).
-Similarly, there is evidence that some B cells express more than 1 heavy or light chains (Ref3).
+Answer: A small fraction of T cells are known to express 2 alpha + 1 beta or 1 alpha + 2 beta chains (Ref1, Ref2).
+Similarly, there is evidence that some B cells express more than 1 heavy or light chain (Ref3, Ref4).

-Therefore, if you find a large clone that expresses two chains of the same type, it is unlikely that it is caused by technical artifacts such as multiplets, PCR chimeras, etc and it might be a biological event.
-On the other hand, cases where we see a more complex mixture of chain types such as 4 or more productive contigs are biologically unlikely and may be attributed to technical artifacts.
+Therefore, if you find a large clonotype that expresses two chains of the same type, it is likely to be biologically relevant, not a technical artifact (e.g. multiple, PCR chimeras).
+If you see a more complex mixture of chain types such as 4 or more productive contigs, it is biologically unlikely and may be attributed to technical artifacts.

-In older Cell Ranger versions (3.0 or lower) outputs, you may find these clonotypes output by Cell Ranger and can choose to ignore these clonotypes from downstream processing.
-Cell Ranger version 3.1 or higher assigns low confidence to all contigs in cells that express 4 or more productive chains as these are less biologically likely.
-The cells with 4 or more productive contigs are therefore not included in the output clonotypes.
+In the outputs from older Cell Ranger versions (3.0-), these multi-chain clonotypes are available, and you may choose to ignore them for downstream processing.
+Cell Ranger version 3.1+ assigns low confidence to all contigs in cells that express more than 4 productive chains - they are not included in the output clonotypes.